Sales Content Management Defined

-Digital content management systems make it easy for management to share announcements to their teams.
+Digital content management systems make it easy for management to share announcements with their teams.
 Whether it is a product update, new company policy, or a training session, all of the appropriate users will be notified and receive access to the announcement.

 The sales environment has become increasingly complex.
 Buyer personas are constantly changing and the number of stakeholders in the average B2B sale is increasing.
 As a result, companies are relying more and more on content to assist the sales cycle and are turning to cloud solutions for storage.
 That being said, sales content management systems are not without their own set of challenges.

-Here’s some of the challenges regarding digital content management for sales using cloud solutions:
+Here are some of the challenges regarding digital content management for sales using cloud solutions:

 Various sales content management systems

 Having content in a bunch of different cloud management systems makes finding content a nightmare for salespeople.
 Unless there is a way to integrate these systems, try to stick to just one.

 Salespeople spend most of their time in email and CRM.
 Without email or CRM integrations, salespeople have to go to the content management system, download the content, and then re-upload the content to send.
 This is a hassle for salespeople and reduces the likelihood of high adoption for your CMS.

 Without proper content controls and user permissions in place, admins lose control of what their sales team is doing with the content in their CMS.
 Salespeople could be creating their own content, making unapproved edits to existing content, or sharing confidential content with customers, leading to a variety of branding, messaging, version control, and compliance issues.